-No, you can buy shishito peppers any time of year at your local grocer.
+No, these peppers are so popular, you can now buy shishito peppers any time of year at your local grocer.
 Their peak season is in the summer and the beginning of fall.
-Unlike other some fruits and vegetables, shishito peppers still taste really good when they aren’t in the peak season!
+Unlike other fruits and vegetables, shishito peppers still taste really good when they aren’t in the peak season!

 If you like spicy, check out my most popular Hatch Green Chile recipes.
 I also teach you how to roast these peppers without burning your hands and eyeball!!

 - Blistered Padrone Peppers